mdibl/biocore_documentation/minota/markdown/minota_quality-control.md

 Trimmomatic is an Illumina-specific read trimming + adapter clipping tool, and functions the same in both its setups (either by itself or bundled with Trinity).
 To briefly touch on Trinity and tool integration; Outside programs aside, Trinity comes bundled with a host of useful packages, allowing for (what appears to be a full pipeline run).
 This includes downstream processes such as transcript abundance estimation, building transcript + gene expression matrices, and transcript + gene counts.

-Anyways, trimmomatic's default standalone settings are:
+Trimmomatic's default standalone settings are:

 `java -jar trimmomatic-0.39 SE -phred33 input.fq.gz output.fq.gz ILLUMINACLIP:TruSeq3-SE:2:30:10 LEADING:3 TRAILING: 3 SLIDINGWINDOW:4:15 MINLEN:36`

-* `trimmomatic-0.39` is the version of trimmomatic being used
+* `trimmomatic-0.39` is the version of Trimmomatic being used
 * `SE` is the single-end argument (`PE` for paired end)
 * `-phred33` is the quality scoring used
 * `input.fq.gz` and `output.fq.gz` are your input read file and the name of your trimmed output (for `PE` option, you'd have `input_1.fq.gz`, etc)